cfjello/parlexa/README.md

 import { Keys, Matcher, MatchRecordExt, ParserRules } from "../../interfaces.ts";
 import LR from "./lexerRules.ts";
 //
+// Type of a UserData object that your supply and control, an object that can modified using callbacks - se below in the parser definition
+//
+export type UserData = {
+    comment: string,
+    intWasHere: string,
+    callBackFound: boolean,
+    recId: string,
+    intAssignCB: string,
+    arrAssignCB: Array<string>
+}
+//
 // User defined non-terminal symbols for this set of parser rules
 //
 export type ParserTokens =